j0458/jhua0458_9103_Tut3/README.md

 - **Random stars appear in the center:** By clicking the mouse, twinkling stars will appear randomly in the center circle, increasing the overall fun and uncertainty.

+- **Star Rotation Dynamics (`mouseX`):** As the mouse moves horizontally, the vertex stars and the central star at the bottom of the hexagram rotate correspondingly.

 - **Six gradient circle zoom effects (`mouseX`):** When `mouseX` increases, the radius of the gradient circle decreases.
 Conversely, when `mouseX` decreases, the radius of the gradient circle increases.

 - **Dynamic lines radiating outwards (`mouseX`)(`mouseY`):** When the mouse moves horizontally or vertically, the lines radiating outward will rotate and change accordingly, adding dynamic interest to the picture.